Azure/ARO-RP/docs/dbtoken-service.md

 1. use r/w or r/o primary keys, which grant access to the whole database account
 2. implement a service which transforms (1) into scoped resource tokens
-3. a third AAD RBAC-based model with Entra Ids.
+3. a Microsoft Entra ID RBAC-based model.

 Currently, the RP, monitoring and portal service share the same security boundary (the RP VM) and use option 1.
 The dbtoken service, which also runs on